 Alternatively, in Washington, including courts in Seattle and Tacoma, offer drug offenders a number of alternative sentencing options, including a specialized Drug Courts, and the Drug Offender Sentencing Alternative, DOSA.
 With DOSA, you may receive drug treatment options rather than extensive prison terms.
-An experienced Seattle criminal attorney like those at the Law Offices of Smith and White, can help you take advantages of these options.
+An experienced Tacoma drug lawyer like those at the Law Offices of Smith and White, can help you take advantages of these options.

 The Law Offices of Smith and White, PLLC